 This research brief provides a summary of the impacts on household resiliency generated over three years by Malawi's Social Cash Transfer Programme.
-Results show that beneficiary households increase both overall measures of resilience, as well as have increased ability to positively cope with shocks.
+Results show that beneficiary households increase overall measures of resilience, and have increased ability to positively cope with shocks.